christlutheran/christlutheranmanhattan/src/content/pages/divine-service.md

 order: 3
 ---

-## Service Times
+# Divine Service

-- Divine Service: Sunday 10:30 AM
-- Bible Study & Sunday School: 9:30 AM

-## Introduction

 **In the Divine Service, God comes to us with His gifts of forgiveness, life, and salvation**.
 We receive these gifts, then we give Him thanksgiving and praise.

-> We should not consider the Divine Service as something that we do for God but as something that God does for us.
-> <cite>Martin Luther</cite>
+Please join us to receive these gifts and give God praise and thanksgiving on Sundays at 10:30 AM.

+## Overview

 **The Divine Service should be Christ–centered and not man–centered.** It should focus on the forgiveness of sins and not on what the people want.
 It should be a “heaven on earth” and not like the local pop concert.
 It should be holy and not casual.
 It should be centered on building faith in Christ and not on building up the emotions.
 It should be a common form and language for everyone (old and young, rich and poor, parents, and children) and not cater to one particular generation.